-HONORARY MEMBER: Is anyone who held the position of Chairperson/President of the CIU, or its predecessor organization, the CHOLUA Such Honorary Members who are retired (no longer active) will be exempt from paying dues.
+Anyone who held the position of Chairperson/President of the CIU, or its predecessor organization, the CHOLUA.
+Such Honorary Members who are retired (no longer active) will be exempt from paying dues.
 A list of Honorary Members will be maintained in the CIU Membership Directory.

 2. How much does it cost?

 Currently, membership fees are $130 per annum/per member.
 Membership is based on the calendar year.